Hannnatu/Custom-Domain-ATS/README.md

 * `frontend/index.html`: Customize your welcome page + input form.
 * `lambda/handler.py`: Adjust domain validation or logic.
 * `.github/workflows/deploy.yml`: Add your AWS credentials/secrets securely.
-* `main.tf`: Link your ACM cert ARN and Route53 records if customizing.
+* `acm_route53.tf`: Link your ACM cert ARN and Route53 records if customizing.
 * IMPORTANT: Configure the CNAME record in Route53 Terraform automatically creates a CNAME (or Alias A) record that maps your custom domain (e.g., jobs.yourdomain.com) to the CloudFront distribution domain.
 Ensure your hosted zone is correct and that this DNS entry exists for your domain to route traffic properly to CloudFront over HTTPS.